+Improve the Yare Valley Cycle Route (which follows the Wherryman's Way) through creating a signed circular cycle loop linking Norwich and Loddon.
 Improve the Yare Valley Cycle Route, which follows the Wherryman's Way Loddon cycle loop which links into the Norwich cycle map and Norwich pedalways project.